MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-profile-object.md

 > [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.

+> [!NOTE]
+> `showMyCode` does not apply to profiles.
+Profiles defined in an extension with `showMyCode` set to false can still be copied using the in-client designer.

 ## Snippet support
 Typing the shortcut `tprofile` will create the basic layout for a profile object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.